-Important: HMO members who have the preventive and comprehensive dental, as well as those who purchase the additional Optional Supplemental Dental benefit, may receive dental care from a Dental Benefit Providers, Inc. network provider or an out-of-network provider.
-Services received from providers who do NOT participate in the Dental Benefit Providers, Inc. network may result in higher out-of-pocket costs.
+Important: HMO members who have the preventive and comprehensive dental, as well as those who purchase the additional Optional Supplemental Dental benefit, must receive dental care from a Dental Benefit Providers, Inc. network provider for dental services to be covered.
 Dental benefits are administered by Dental Benefit Providers, Inc.